guardian/cdk/docs/003-migrating-existing-stacks.md

 ## Changes

-When comparing the output of your CDK and the original cloudformation, you'll likely see a number of changes due to differing default values and the way that CDK constructs some resources for you.
+When comparing the output of your CDK and the original CloudFormation, you'll likely see a number of changes due to differing default values and the way that CDK constructs some resources for you.
 Below is a list of some of the differences that we've encountered so far with an explanation of why they've come about and what implications this has.